Russian forces in Donbas push Ukraine troops to the limit | bne IntelliNews

 “We were on the frontline last week,” Artyom says.
 “Every day, there are [Russian] helicopters.
 One came at us, just 600 metres away,” he says.

+After weeks of intense combat, the casualties are adding up.
 “We simply don’t have the numbers to run and attack them,” says Yuri, not flinching from the boom of more mortars nearby.
 “We don’t have the [men] anymore.”

 Other reports bear this out.
 A recent story by the Washington Post featured several soldiers from further northeast on the Donbas front who had recently deserted their posts, feeling abandoned by their high command.
 They described dire conditions, such as being left with one potato each per day to eat and having only four RPGs for a 15-man unit facing down Russian armour.
-“We are being sent to a certain death,” said another volunteer fighter in Severodonetsk, whose entire unit was protesting their situation.
+“We are being sent to a certain death,” said another volunteer fighter in Severodonetsk, whose entire unit was protesting about their situation.

 Meanwhile, Russian troops continue to make gains.
 On May 26, they captured the city of Lyman, storming it after weeks of reducing Ukrainian forces there with artillery fire.